mwarning/KadNode/windows/README.md

 KadNode can be build for Window systems using the [Cygwin](http://www.cygwin.com/) environment.
+These instruction do not include packaging.
+That's work in progress for now.

 To build KadNode on Windows you need to download an execute the Cygwin installer.
 The following packages and its dependencies need to be selected: